-The 38th Annual Robert F. Wagner National Labor & Employment Law Moot Court Competition
+The 39th Annual Robert F. Wagner National Labor & Employment Law Moot Court Competition

-Each spring, the New York Law School Moot Court Association administers the Robert F. Wagner National Labor & Employment Law Moot Court Competition in honor of the late U.S. Senator and distinguished alumnus.
-The competition is the nation’s largest student-run moot court competition and the premier national competition dedicated exclusively to labor and employment law.
-For over 30 years, schools from across the country have competed in this prestigious event.
+Each Spring, the New York Law School Moot Court Association hosts the Robert F. Wagner National Labor and Employment Law Moot Court Competition.
+For over thirty years, as many as fifty schools from across the country have competed in this prestigious event.

-The fact pattern and rules were released January 12, 2014, and competitors’ briefs were due no later than February 13, 2014, at 11:59 p.m.
-(EST).
+The fact pattern and competition rules will be released January 11, 2015 (time TBD) and competitors’ briefs will be due no later than February 15, 2015, at 11:59 p.m EST.